DMNihal65/Toyota_Mkdocs/docs/index.md

 ### Alarm Monitoring
 - **Detailed Alarm Table**: List of alarms for selected machines over a chosen time period.
-- **Pareto and Pie Charts**: Visualization of alarm counts and timespans.
+- **Parito and Pie Charts**: Visualization of alarm counts and timespans.

 ### Spare Part Management
 - **Detailed Spare Part Information**: Comprehensive details for each machine's spare parts.